MuAlphaOmegaEpsilon/minlog/README.md

 This is a README file for MinLog, a minimalist C++ logger header.\
 The README is organized as a FAQ.

-## What is the license used by MinLog?
-The GNU General Public License v3.0.\
-Open the LICENSE file for more informations about it.

 ## What's the point of having another logging library for C++?
-I wanted a very small set of logging tools, without the usual bloat that a logging library adds, since I'm not going to use most of those features and I have no intention to wrap my head around verbosity levels, logger initializations, and so on.\
+I wanted a very small set of logging tools, without the usual bloat that a logging library usually adds, since I'm not going to use most of those features and I have no intention to wrap my head around verbosity levels, logger initializations, and so on.\
 **I JUST WANT TO LOG**

-MinLog uses a single header file to give you access to printf-like logging functions, with the below properties:
+## What are the pros of this library?
+* Header-only library
 * No initialization required
 * No structs nor classes involved
+* Printf-like
+* Under 100 LOC (Lines Of Code) in C++ --> Under 150 LOC in Assembly with the -01 flag
+* Logging can be entirely disabled without additional runtime-cost by defining a macro
+* Always adds a newline after your string for you
+* Doxygen ready

+## What are the functions offered by this library?
+* **LOG (" ", ...)**: Logs to the standard output like a normal printf.
+* **LOG_DEBUG (" ", ...)**: Logs to the standard output only if the NDEBUG flag is not defined by a macro.
+Useful for logging in debug, but not during release.
+* **LOG_ERROR (" ", ...)**: Logs to the standard error.
+* **LOG_EXIT (" ", ...)**: Logs to the standard error, than makes the program exit with the EXIT_FAILURE code.
+Remember that if you want to call a "cleanup funcion" before exiting, you can do this by using the "atexit" function.

+## What is the license used by MinLog?
+The GNU General Public License v3.0.\
+Open the LICENSE file for more informations about it.